 He reached for the note on the tray beside him.
 It was in a sketchy hand, with many words crossed out and written again.
 It was a note from Kent Marlowe.

-"I'm sorry I left you, I had to you see.
+"I'm sorry I left you.
+I had to, you see.
 The boat would have been dashed on the rocks if I stayed.
 I'm sorry.
-When I got back I couldn't stop thinking I had left you to some terrible fate.
+When I got back, I couldn't stop thinking I had left you to some terrible fate.
 I got the boys at the Dockside up in arms over that shantytown.
-I knew you would end up there, I just knew it.
+I knew you would end up there.
+I just knew it.
 It got away from me.
-All the hate this town has had for that place came out.
-All the stories and suspicion.
-People saying their kin had been taken by those people.
+All the hate this town has had for that place came out, all the stories and suspicion.
+Folks were saying those people had taken their kin.
 We went to roust em out, get them to leave.
 But when we got there and saw them.
 My god.
 You know, you were there.
-They weren't human, they were, I can't, I am leaving this place.
+They weren't human.
+They were, I can't, I am leaving this place.
 I just wanted you to know I didn't leave you to die.
-I found you with one of em on you, looked like you kilt it.
-My god there were two children standing over you, they came at me, would have killed me.
+I found you with one of em on you.
+Looked like you kilt it.
+My god, two children were standing over you.
+They came at me, would have killed me.
 Were they?
 I don't want to know.
 It's done now.
 There's nothing but the nightmares left."

-Sam rolled over, tears in his eyes, he failed.
+Sam rolled over, tears in his eyes.
+He failed.
 Why, Alan, why would you come here, why would you come to this little nothing town?
 Why would you bring your wife and children along?
-What was it that brought you here, why damn it?
-Tears were running freely down Sam's face as he thought of his brother, Judith and the kids, why.
+What was it that brought you here?
+Why dammit?
+Tears were running freely down Sam's face as he thought of his brother, Judith, and the kids, why.
 Then it came from the depths of his mind, like a razor cutting through the grief, the pain, the sadness.
-Pushing out all other feelings and thoughts, that one single word droning on and on, in rhythm with the throbbing pain in his side, "Come”, two seconds on, two seconds off, two second on, fourteen seconds off.
+Pushing out all other feelings and thoughts, that one single word droning on and on, in rhythm with the throbbing pain in his side, "Come," two seconds on, two seconds off, two seconds on, fourteen seconds off.